wp-plugins/w4-post-list/readme.txt

 = Upgrade Notice =
+* Changed parameter to easily understand options.
+Please deactive and reactive plugin after update if you face any problem (Vs-1.3.1).
+* Added template tag to show a specific post list at any place of your theme (Vs-1.3.1).
 * Enabled multi-lingual functionality (Vs-1.2.7).
 * Solved simple bugs (Vs-1.2.6).
 * Show/hide post list with Sliding effect while showing posts with category (Vs-1.2.5).